 With hundreds of world renowned restaurants, craft breweries and wineries at our disposal, it’s pretty hard not to venture outside of your cuisine comfort zone.
-Local celebrity chefs, like Brian Malarkey and Richard Blais have made their mark in San Diego by flooding it with trendy, farm to table restaurants beckoning the ever-growing foodie scene.
+Local celebrity chefs like Brian Malarkey and Richard Blais have made their mark in San Diego by flooding it with trendy, farm to table restaurants beckoning the ever-growing foodie scene.

 If there’s one thing San Diego has, it’s options.
-From ultra-casual dive bars at the beach to more eclectic feels in downtown and North Park, we’ve got a little something to feed the inner hipster, sports fan, dancer and beach bum in everyone.
+From ultra-casual dive bars at the beach to more eclectic feels in downtown and North Park, we’ve got a little something to feed the inner hipster, sports fan, dancer or beach bum in everyone.
 Whatever you’re into, you’ll be sure to find it here in San Diego.

 Consistently recognized as the Craft Beer Capital of America, it’s no secret that San Diego is good at brewing craft beer.
-The local brewing scene exploded over the past two decades, with household names like Stone Brewing, Karl Strauss and Ballast Point.
-And with newcomers like Rough Draft Brewing and Modern Times popping up almost daily, San Diego provides a diverse array of beer styles, flavors and vibes across the county.
+The local brew scene exploded over the past two decades, with household names like Stone Brewing, Karl Strauss and Ballast Point.
+And with newcomers like Rough Draft Brewing, Coronado Brewing and Modern Times popping up almost daily, San Diego provides a diverse array of beer styles, flavors and vibes across the county.
 San Diego is home to more than 150 brewhouses, making it one of the most concentrated regions for craft brewing in the country.
 Be careful though – once you go craft, you never go back.
 Don’t say we didn’t warn you.